 Setting up a listing with Google My Business can pay off in terms of search engine placement, especially if you run a local business, and it’s free.
 Your listing also lets you control how your company appears on Google Maps and gives options for collecting reviews and offering discounts.

-Which websites and magazines are your customers reading?
-Email them a press release periodically, describing anything innovative or newsworthy that your company does.
+You can email press releases to websites and magazines your customers are interested in to increase your brand awareness.
 You can also let them know that you have experts on staff who are willing to give interviews when needed.

 Writing guest posts for popular blogs that your audience reads is another good way to let them “meet” you and get links back to your website.
 If your business is local, be sure to include local news sources in your media outreach as well.